New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

-With this information in hand, it is now possible to estimate the total dust mass of the shell that creates the NIR echo; according to \citet{dwek1983}, it is simply related to the dust properties, the optical depth of the dust, and the inner and outer radii of the shell.
+where $M_{\rm d}$ is the total dust mass in the shell, $\rho_{\rm gr}$ is the grain density, $a$ is the grain radius, $\tau_{\rm d}$ is the optical depth, $\bar{Q}_\nu$ is the mean absorption efficiency, and $R_1$ and $R_2$ are the inner and outer radii of the dust shell, respectively.
 Above we estimate the inner radius of the dust shell to be $\sim$8$\times 10^{17}$ cm.
 The value of the outer radius can be deciphered from the decay of the NIR light curve following the plateau.
-As we have not yet observed the NIR decay, we adopt an outer radius of 2$R_1$, which {\it minimizes} the dust mass in the shell.
-Finally, we follow the same assumptions as \citet{dwek1983} about the dust properties: a grain density $\rho_{gr}$ = 3 g cm$^{-3}$, grain radius $a = 0.1 \mu$m, and mean absorption efficiency $\bar{Q}_\nu$ = 1.
+As we have not yet observed the NIR decay, we adopt an outer radius of 2$R_1$, which provides a {\it lower limit} to the dust mass in the shell.
+Finally, we follow the same assumptions as \citet{dwek1983} about the dust properties: $\rho_{gr}$ = 3 g cm$^{-3}$, $a = 0.1\, \mu$m, and $\bar{Q}_\nu$ = 1.
 With these asumptions we find a total dust mass of $M_d \approx 0.1$ \msun.
 Assuming a typical value for the dust-to-gas ratio, 1:100, the total mass of the circumstellar shell is $\sim$10 \msun.
-This value shows good agreement with the initial estimate of 5--10 \msun\ from \citet{smith08-2006gy}, which was based on only observations taken between 400 and 465 day after explosion.
+This value shows good agreement with the initial estimate of 5--10 \msun\ from \citet{smith08-2006gy}, which was based only on observations taken between 400 and 461 days after explosion.
 We note that $\sim$10 \msun\ constitutes a lower limit to the total mass of the shell, because the actual value of the duration of the plateau and $E_{\rm IR}$ could potentially be much larger than the values we adopted above.

-At a distance of $\sim$10$^{18}$ cm from the SN explosion site, it is not immediately evident that the dust giving rise to the NIR echo is part of the progenitor's CSM or the local interstellar medium (ISM). \citet{smith08-2006gy} argue that the large dust mass needed at $\sim$10$^{18}$ cm could be explained if the progenitor passed through a phase of eruptive mass loss $\sim$1000--1500 yr prior to explosion, in an event similar to observed outbursts from $\eta$ Car.
-Pre-existing dust in the walls of a giant HII region, where a massive star like SN2006gy's progenitor might have lived, cannot account for the IR echo because at typical distances of $\sim$10 pc or more from the SN, the dust would be far too cold to reproduce the NIR excess.
+At a distance of $\sim$10$^{18}$ cm from the SN explosion site, it is not immediately evident whether the dust giving rise to the NIR echo is part of the progenitor's CSM or the local interstellar medium (ISM). \citet{smith08-2006gy} argue that the large dust mass needed at $\sim$10$^{18}$ cm could be explained if the progenitor passed through a phase of eruptive mass loss $\sim$1000--1500 yr prior to explosion, in an event similar to observed outbursts from $\eta$ Car.
+Pre-existing dust in the walls of a giant H~II region, where a massive star like the progenitor of SN 2006gy might have lived, cannot account for the IR echo because at typical distances of $\sim$10 pc or more from the SN, the dust would be far too cold to reproduce the NIR excess.